Spin Fishing For Salmon: 5 Most Effective Methods and Baits

 I always use the lightest leader possible.
 This means I want to use a leader thin enough that the salmon won’t see it but strong enough that I’m not going to break off.

-Using too heavy a leader and too heavy of a hook is why most guys catch only one salmon when guys like me and my clients are using 10 and 12-pound leaders on smaller rivers and are catching 25.
+Using too heavy a leader and too heavy of a hook is why most guys catch only one salmon when guys like me and my clients are using ten and 12-pound leaders on smaller rivers and are catching 25.

-The truth is that salmon can be line shy, especially when bait fishing in smaller clear rivers or when they are nervous due to other anglers around.
-Using a smaller lighter leader means more bites.
+The truth is that salmon can be line-shy, especially when bait fishing in smaller clear rivers or when they are nervous due to other anglers around.
+Using a smaller, lighter leader means more bites.

-Thick and heavy leaders might be best in fast water or off-colored water, or when using lures, but that is not the type of water we often fish in.
+Thick and heavy leaders might be best in fast water or off-colored water or when using lures, but that is not the type of water we often fish in.

 Not sure what line is best for you, your method, and for the rivers that you fish, let me tell you what I use and how I break it down.